Shopify/hydrogen/templates/skeleton/README.md

 1. Install the [ngrok CLI](https://ngrok.com/download) to use in terminal
 1. Start ngrok using `ngrok http --domain=<your-ngrok-domain>.app 3000`

+> [!IMPORTANT]
+> To successfully interact with the Customer Account API routes you will need to use the ngrok domain during development instead of localhost
 ### Include public domain in Customer Account API settings

 1. Go to your Shopify admin => `Hydrogen` or `Headless` app/channel => Customer Account API => Application setup